CapraCampa/Min-Knapsack-Voronoi-Diagram-Algorithm/Remarks.md

 One important bug: if I use & I am not modifying a copy but also the original object!
 Be careful!

+I still have many memory leaks!!

+Next thing to fix: It seems that I sometimes forget to assign the regions to the edges!
+But which region should I assign? when? when do i check an edge region?

 ## What should happen for each example
 - equilatero_norm &#8594; 3 points, I need exactly 2 to satisfy the request.
 I expect to see all regions of order 2.